 Microsoft Power BI #

-You can use the popular analytics platform Microsoft Power BI with your Starburst Enterprise cluster.
+You can use the popular analytics platform Microsoft Power BI with your Starburst cluster, using Power BI DirectQuery.

-The Power BI DirectQuery driver can be used with the following tools:
+SEP can be accessed via DirectQuery with the following tools:

 - Microsoft Power BI Desktop